FormLiss/Formliss-EMS/README.md

     * Coaching & Feedback:
         * Simple interface for managers to provide written feedback on performance.
         * Employees can access their feedback history.
+        * All employee feedback and coaching is stored in a single, easy to access location preventing siloed information that's often a byproduct of written and/or printed communications.
+        * Managers can easily add notes to or about specific employees to provide additional context without generating reams of paperwork.
     * Skills & Expertise Management:
         * Track employee skills and experience levels across various disciplines.
         * Identify skill gaps and plan training initiatives.